 - Buzzfeed.
 In October 2014, BuzzFeed's Editor-in-Chief, Ben Smith, published stats on diversity within BuzzFeed's editorial team and the company.
 Ben said he made the numbers public to keep the company accountable to its employees, readers, and peers.
 According to Smith’s blog post about diversity at BuzzFeed, improving the diversity of the team is a priority because it will allow BuzzFeed to reach more readers, hire the best people, and produce higher-quality work.

 Etsy.
 For Etsy, gender diversity in its team is important to product success since 80% of its customers are female.
 The company focused on training junior female developers.
 Together with Yammer and 37 Signals, Etsy funded grants for women to join a summer Hacker School (now called The Recurse Center) program to learn to code.
 The three-month program was held at Etsy's offices and was balanced between male and female participants.

 Chief technical officer Kellan Elliot-McCrea said these grants showed people outside the company that Etsy was serious about gender diversity.
 Before starting this approach, the company had no way to prove to outsiders it meant it when it said gender diversity was a priority.

 In 2014, two years after the first Etsy-funded Hacker School grants, Etsy published gender diversity stats about its team.
 Overall, 51% of employees at the time were female.
-In tech roles, women accounted for 31%, and in leadership, women held 37% of roles.
+In tech roles, women accounted for 31%, and women held 37% of leadership roles.